 Be vocal about your successes and keep people in the loop as projects progress so they can see your input.
 Keep a written record of your work, praise the work of other colleagues, and most of all be very good at your job.
 In the end skill and dedication always shines through, and the best way to deal with someone who wants to trick their way to the top is show them up with genuine talent and hard working honesty.

-Give Holly a shout out over on Twitter here.
+Words by Holly Ashby.
+Give her a shout out over on Twitter here.